mparkcode/portfolio/README.md

 ## Testing
 The site was tested on 21" monitors, 15" and 13" laptop screens and on an iPhone SE and iPhone 8 screen to test responsiveness.
 It was also tested using chrome, firefox and safari.
+An issue was found on very small screen sizes (iPhone SE), where the background image on the title section and portfolio section would resize slightly.
+This was not an issue on larger mobile screens.

 User testing was done to ensure:
 * All links work correctly.